stanidesis/with-graphql-faunadb/README.md

 now dev
 ```

-Make sure to leave us a message in the guestbook! 😉
+Make sure to leave us a guestbook message in our [live demo](https://with-graphql-faunadb.now.sh/)! 😉

 ### Deploy